Skip to content

 OpenTelemetry

-For example, if you are using @opentelemetry/instrumentation-pg to instrument pg library.
+For example, if you are using @opentelemetry/instrumentation-pg to instrument the pg library.
 We need to exclude pg from being bundled and make sure that it is importing node_modules/pg.

 bash